-Once a person is infected, symptoms develop in the average of 5 days later.
+Once a person is infected, symptoms develop at an average of 5 days later.
 This is called the incubation period.
-However, the incubation period varies from person to person and in some studies, it has lasted as long as 24 days.
+However, the incubation period varies from person to person, and in some studies, it has lasted as long as 24 days.

 Treatment is focused on supportive care.
 Providing fluids, oxygen, and ventilatory support for ill people are examples of supportive care.

 Unfortunately, there is no vaccine currently available to protect against CoVid 19.

 For now, the goal is to avoid human to human transmission, starting with isolating people with CoVid 19.
 CoronaVirus does not usually spread over long distances in the air.
 Still, they can travel roughly 3 feet or 1 meter from one person to another on tiny droplets of saliva which are produced when someone is coughing or sneezing.
 Also, some strains of CoronaVirus can survive on surfaces for over a day.

 With that in mind, if you are a healthy person living in a non-outbreak area, the recommendation is to avoid travelling to disease outbreak areas.
 Stay away from crowded places and stay at least 6 feet or 2 metres away from anyone with symptoms.

 Wearing a surgical mask is not recommended, because the general risk of getting CoVid 19 in this setting is so low.

 As always, careful handwashing is the key.
 It should be done with soap or alcohol-based hand sanitizers.